danieltorrecillas/anonymize-tiktok-link-react/README.md

 $ npm start
 ```

-Open http://localhost:3000 to view it in the browser.
+Open http://localhost:3000 to view the app in the browser.

 The page will automatically reload if you make changes to the code.
+You will see
-You will see the build errors and lint warnings in the console.
+any build errors or lint warnings in the console.

 ## Project Building